 We are accepting submissions from all continents.

-To be eligible, a submission must have its “premiere” during the period (Jan 1, 2015 – Dec 31, 2015).
-For the categories of Television, Commercials, and Music Video, the premiere is defined as the first airing.
-For the category of Feature Film, the premiere is the date of theatrical release.
-For the category, Concert Performance and Concert Dance Performance, the premiere would be the first premiere showing.
+To be eligible, a submission must have its “premiere” during the period (Jan 1, 2020 – Dec 31, 2020).
+For the categories of Television, Commercials, Music Video, and Live Stage Performance for Broadcast, the premiere is defined as the first airing.
+For the category of Motion Picture, the premiere is the date of theatrical release.
+For Digital Content (commercially-funded) and Digital Content Independent (self-funded), is the date it was posted on Youtube or Vimeo or any other format.

-- Choreographers must submit their work via YouTube links or Dropbox only.
+- Choreographers must submit their work via YouTube, WeTransfer, Vimeo (must be able to download), or Dropbox links only.

-- Videos submitted must NOT contain ANY titles or credits (i.e. choreographer’s name, etc.) at the beginning, end, or throughout the reel.
+- Submissions must NOT contain ANY titles or credits (i.e. choreographer’s name, etc.) at the beginning, end, or throughout the reel.

-- Three (3) entries may be made in each category.
+- Three (3) entries may be made in each category, but must be from a different episode or project.
 A separate submission form must be completed for each entry.

 - In the event an agent, manager, studio, production company, or broadcast entity facilitates the submission by filling out the form, the individual who is listed as the “choreographer” is considered by WCA to be the person who has made the entry.